Understanding #OMN and the #GeekProblem

 All code is ideology solidified into action – most contemporary code is capitalism, this is hardly a surprise if you think about this for a moment.
 Yes you can try and act on any ideology on top of this code, but the outcome and assumptions are preprogrammed… cant find any good links on this…

 1. Political Arrogance and Ignorance: This is about political actors exhibiting overconfidence and a lack of understanding when it comes to technological matters.
-Politicians and policymakers make decisions about technology without comprehending its implications and limitations, leading to ineffective or harmful or simply dysfunctional policies.
+Politicians and policymakers make decisions about technology without comprehending its implications and limitations, leading to ineffective and often harmful or simply dysfunctional policies.
 Arrogance in this context manifest as an assumption of authority without expertise or consideration of diverse perspectives.

 2. Geek Naivety and Over-Complexity: On the other hand, this is about the tendency of technologists and developers (“geeks”) to approach problems with a narrow focus on technical solutions.
 The term “naivety” is about the lack of awareness or understanding of broader social, political, and ethical implications of their work.
-Additionally, the emphasis on over-complexity refers to the creation of unnecessarily intricate or convoluted technological systems, which hinder accessibility and usability for non-technical users.
+Additionally, the emphasis on over-complexity refers to the unnecessarily intricate or convoluted technological systems, which hinder accessibility and usability for non-technical users.

 3. Code as Ideology: This concept posits that all code, as the foundation of technological systems, embodies underlying ideological assumptions and values.
 In contemporary society, where capitalism is the dominant economic system, the code produced serves capitalist interests and reinforces capitalist structures.
 Thus, technological solutions are not neutral, they reflect and perpetuate the ideologies of the society in which they are created.